UltrosBot/Ultros-contrib/8-Ball/README.md

 * `chances` - Percentage chance of each reponse type.
 Leftover percentage is "maybe".
     * `yes` - Percent chance of a "yes" reply
     * `no` - Percent chance of a "no" reply
+* `same_answers` - Whether the same question should always result in the same answer.

 ## Commands and permissions